.jpg)

 Two - on the first occasion he gets knocked off by the explosion, but second one is a more proper because he gets beaten to a pulp.

 Arna, the widow.
 Gail Sharrett, daughter of a mobster kingpin.
-Rita Towne, mistress of another mobster kingpin.
+Rita Towne, the mistress of another mobster kingpin.

 Blackouts: